-\TIP
+TIP

 It's important to keep young players active and engaged.
-In this Tool Kit, you'll find options for each activity that will allow you to switch it up.
-Every few minutes, challenge your players with something different that goes beyond the basic drill: keep the rules simple, but use time restrictions or have them compete with each other to get them excited and keep them interested.
+In this Tool Kit, you'll nd options for each activity that will allow you to switch it up often.
+Every few minutes, challenge your players with something different that goes beyond the basic drill: have them move in different ways, use time restrictions or have them compete with each other to get them excited and keep them interested.